IanMelvin/ianmelvin.github.io/projects/miniinfinity.md

 						  Both the player and enemies had animation controllers, each controller established how the animations could and would transition between each other.
 In different movement and attack script for the characters, variables were set which changed what animations were active depending on what the player was doing.
-Pictured bellow is the player animation tree:
+Pictured above is the player animation tree:
     </p>
   </div>